 No way: some DLC content cannot be recreated using mods.
 So you need all three main DLC for BT anyway.

-– I didn’t figure out how to start a campaign?
+– I didn’t figure out how to start The Big Deal campaign?

 Apparently you didn’t read the description.
 I’ll explain again:

-- If you have started a NEW BattleTech campaign or career, The Big Deal campaign will start after completing The Opportunist flashpoint.
+1) If you have started a NEW BattleTech campaign or career, The Big Deal campaign will start after

 – Is The Big Deal compatible with existing BattleTech Extended saves?